-This will also install the gh-python-remote UserObject in Grasshopper.
+This will install gh-python-remote for Rhino 7, and install the gh-python-remote UserObject in all Grasshopper versions.

-All the examples files are copied in the %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples folder.
+All the examples files are copied to %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples on Windows, and ~/Grasshopper/UserObjects/gh-python-remote/examples on Mac.
 You can also download them from the github repo.

 From Grasshopper to Python

-Open the example file GH_python_remote.ghx in Python, or drop the gh-python-remote component on the canvas.
+Open the example file GH_python_remote.ghx in Grasshopper, or drop the gh-python-remote component on the canvas.